sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 will include dotfiles when it lists the contents of the working directory.

-Of course, dotfiles aren't just a GNU/Linux, MacOS or FreeBSD thing.
+Of course, dotfiles aren't just a GNU/Linux or MacOS thing.

-If you use GitBash on Windows, then your terminal's behaviour can be set in your .bashrc and .minttyrc dotfiles.
+If you use GitBash on Windows, then your terminal's behaviour can be set with .bashrc and .minttyrc dotfiles.

 ## RICE

 The acronym RICE stands for "Racing Inspired Cosmetic Enhancement".

-Although the term originated with car enthusiasts, it is also used by posters at the Unix P*rn subreddit.
+Although the term originated with car enthusiasts, it is also used by posters on the Unix Pron subreddit.

 ![](unix-pron.gif)